7 takeaways from the 2018 NCAA volleyball championship | NCAA.com

 If Reggie Jackson is baseball's Mr. October, then Foecke is college volleyball's Ms. December.

-She was absolutely unstoppable against the nation’s best blocking team that completely stopped BYU’s All-American Roni Jones-Perry on Thursday night.
+She was absolutely unstoppable against Stanford, the nation’s best blocking team, which completely stopped BYU’s All-American Roni Jones-Perry on Thursday night.
 Foecke was the best player on the court Saturday night with 27 kills and a .296 hitting percentage.

 “Foecke was unbelievable in that match,” Hambly said.
 “We couldn't touch her.
 It's sad to see her leave the sport — not the sport, but leave the NCAA.
 She's going to have a long career ahead of her.”